Book Review: Antifragile — Things That Gain From Disorder

 Antifragile builds on the ideas presented in Nassim Taleb’s earlier books, The Black Swan and Fooled by Randomness.
-While those books focus on “black swans” – rare and unpredictable events that have a significant impact – Antifragile takes the discussion further by introducing the idea of antifragility.
+While those books focus on “black swans” – rare and unpredictable events that have a significant impact – Antifragile further discusses the idea of antifragility.

 One of the main new topics addressed in Antifragile is that some systems and individuals benefit from stressors and disruptions while others are harmed.

-Another important theme in the book is the concept of Optionality, which states that Optionality is a way of being antifragile.
+Another critical theme in the book is the concept of Optionality, which states that Optionality is a way of being antifragile.

 In The Black Swan, the focus was on the extreme impact of rare events and the limitations of human predictions and forecasting.